ChungHaLee/Vinyl/README.md

 </p>

 <p align="center">
-Whenever You Are Ready, Click the Vinyl That You Want to Enjoy, <br> And Immerse into the Visualization of Music.
+Whenever You Are Ready, Pick Up the Vinyl That You Want to Try, <br> And Immerse into the Visualization of Music.
 </p>